 Parks & Recreation Bond FAQ

-On Tuesday, August 11 at 6:30 p.m., the Parks & Recreation Board will discuss the plan for educating the community about the Parks and Recreation Bond proposal on the November ballot.
-Residents are encouraged to attend the meeting via zoom and share their feedback.
-Learn how to participate in virtual City meetings at www.bhamgov.org/participate.
+On Tuesday, August 11 at 6:30 p.m., the Parks & Recreation Board discussed the plan for educating the community about the Parks and Recreation Bond proposal on the November ballot.
+View the meeting at https://www.youtube.com/birminghamMI.

 How did the Parks and Recreation Bond proposal come to be?
 What is the background?